Noe Baba

-Noe Baba (born 8 August 1996) is a footballer.
-He plays as a defender or midfielder for Athlone Town.
+Noe Baba (born 8 August 1996) is a professional footballer who plays as a defender or midfielder for FAI National League club Mayo.
 Born in Cameroon, he is a Republic of Ireland youth international.
 He is the first African-born footballer to captain an Irish team.

 Early life

 Baba moved from Cameroon to Ireland at the age of ten.
 He boxed as a child.

 Club career

 In 2015, Baba joined the youth academy of English side Birmingham City, where he was described as "impressed in Richard Beale's side... one to watch... although Blues are already well-stocked in central midfield".